cronos-capital/RAFNAV-Docker/README.md

 > Note: Not shutting the containers down first may result in broken static files such as css & js. \
 > See: <https://github.com/frappe/frappe_docker/wiki/Frequently-Asked-Questions#how-to-update>

+⚠️!!
+Only run prune while Docker Compose is running.
+Do not prune when production is down. \
 3. Prune docker

 ```sh